-Download the free Sonicare Kids app from the Google Play Store or iTunes and the toothbrush connects via Bluetooth to your mobile device, be that a smartphone or tablet.
+Download Sonicare Kids app from the Google Play Store or iTunes and the toothbrush connects via Bluetooth to your mobile device, be that a smartphone or tablet.
 Your mobile device must have Bluetooth 4.0 to work.

 It is essentially a story based theme where Sparkly hatches and it is up to the child to take care of him.

-From within the app you create user profiles for each child that will use the brush handle and then as they brush on screen graphics and tutorials teach the child to brush correctly and for the right amount of time.
+From within the app you create user profiles for each child that will use the brush handle and then as they brush on-screen graphics and tutorials teach the child to brush correctly and for the right amount of time.